keatonb/keatonb.github.io/_posts/2019-01-27-avoiding-aliases.md

 an important paper that helped me learn how to observe smarter and to explain how to apply the insights to problems from my own work.
 The paper, "[Variable stars: Which Nyquist frequency?](http://adsabs.harvard.edu/abs/1999A%26AS..135....1E)" by
 L. Eyer and P. Bartholdi (1999, A&AS, 135, 1), is one of my
-favorites at only 3 pages long, and I think every time domain astronomer should be sure to understand it.
+favorites at only 3 pages long, and I think it should be required reading for every time-domain astronomer.
 It makes two main points:

 1. The Nyquist frequency (see my previous post [Nyquist analysis and the pyquist module](http://keatonb.github.io/archivers/pyquist))